-Being able to keep it simple will also help with reducing pitch deck costs, including plenty of white space and larger font sizes helps to get the most important facts across.
-It helps maintain interest and flow, and greatly reduces the risk you’ll lose the audience in the process.
+Being able to keep it simple, including plenty of white space and larger font sizes, helps to get the most important facts across.
+It helps maintain interest and flow and greatly reduces the risk you’ll lose the audience in the process.

 Length even matters when it comes to document storage and file sharing.
 A shorter deck and smaller file size have many more options for sharing and publishing.

 That can make all the difference when it comes to getting your deck in the right hands.
 It also makes it far less likely to be deleted for taking up too much storage space.

 Keep in mind that in fundraising, storytelling is everything.
 In this regard, for a winning pitch deck to help you here, take a look at the template created by Silicon Valley legend, Peter Thiel (see it here) that I recently covered.
 Thiel was the first angel investor in Facebook with a $500K check that turned into more than $1 billion in cash.

 Remember to unlock the pitch deck template that is being used by founders around the world to raise millions below.

 So, how short is short enough?
 How many slides should your deck have?
 What Is the length of a pitch deck?

 This may somewhat depend on what stage your startup is at.
 The earlier stage your startup is, the less data you will have and be expected to present.
 Try to avoid exceeding 20 pages at all costs.
 16 is better.
 10 or less is even sufficient for pre-seed, pre-revenue startups.